SVijayB/Custom-notepad/README.md

 https://github.com/SVijayB/Custom-notepad.git
 </pre>

 Custom notepad uses a custom font of Agency FB.
 Most windows computers have them preinstalled.
-However, if you don't, just open the **assets** folder and launch the `agency-fb.ttf` file and click on install.
+However, if you don't have it already, just open the **assets** folder and launch the `agency-fb.ttf` file and click on install.

 Once you have the source code downloaded, launch the `Notepad.exe` file present in the `build` folder.
 You can also create a shortcut of the `Notepad.exe` file and move it to any place desired.